NDR Radiophilharmonie: History

 After Steiner, chief conductors have been Bernhard Klee, Eiji Ōue and Eivind Gullberg Jensen.
 Since 2009, Ōue has held the title of conductor laureate (Ehrendirigent) with the orchestra.
 Since 2014, the orchestra's current chief conductor has been Andrew Manze.
 In March 2017, the orchestra announced the extension of Manze's contract through to 2021.
 In February 2019, the orchestra announced a further extension of Manze's contract to 2023.
+Manze concluded his tenure as chief conductor of the orchestra at the close of the 2022–2023 season.

+In June 2022, Stanislav Kochanovsky first guest-conducted the orchestra.
+In July 2023, the orchestra announced the appointment of Kochanovsky as its next chief conductor, effective with the 2024–2025 season, with an initial contract of three seasons.

 The orchestra has recorded commercially for such labels as CPO and Pentatone.